cyberlink1/Mining-Scheduler/mining-scheduler-exporter/README.md

 There is a stats plugin called none.pm, this one returns 0 on all stats.

-Note: Not all API's return wattage used by cards.
-As such some miners will return a 0 for wattage.
+Note: Not all API's return all the data.
+As such some miners will return a 0 for wattage and fan speed. xmrig does not have wattage, fan speed, or per-gpu share stats.

 ![lolminer](lolminer.png)